 I have posted on Quora some in the past and get a few clicks each month from those posts, so I can see how that strategy could work.
 I also know niche-specific forums can be a good source of traffic, but that’s not something I’ve pursued yet.
 I haven’t tried Reddit because at the time I started my blog there weren’t any substantial communities there related to my niche, but it would probably worth going back there now to check (or possibly even starting one myself).

-In November of last year (2018) I took an SEO course, and since then have slowly but surely started seeing my organic (search engine) traffic increase.
-Continuing to grow that is one of my goals for this year because I know it’s one of the best over the long term and there’s more of a science to it; I’ve felt like other traffic sources like Pinterest involve a lot of throwing stuff at them to see what sticks.
+In November of 2018 I took an SEO course, and after that started seeing my organic (search engine) traffic increase.
+Continuing to grow my organic traffic is a long-term goal of mine because it’s more reliable and because there’s more of a science to it, unlike Pinterest, which sometimes feels like throwing stuff at my Pinterest boards to see what sticks.

 9. Does your blog act as a marketing tool for other business activities or is it stand alone?
 If it’s only part of the platform, what is your bigger picture?